kleelab/kleelab.github.io/_posts/2021-09-01- A new member.md

 ---

-  Da yeon joins the lab.
-She is a potential graduate student, 2022.
-Welcome!
+  Congratulations Da yeon!
+She has been admitted to DGIST, Neural Dynamics Lab as a graduate student, 2022.